camptocamp/helm-application/README.md

-# [Kubernetes](https://kubernetes.io/) [HELM chart](https://helm.sh/) for a simple custom application
+# [Kubernetes](https://kubernetes.io/) [HELM chart](https://helm.sh/) for a simple application

-With this chart you can easily deploy a simple custom application on Kubernetes, with only configuration.
+With this chart you can easily deploy a simple application on Kubernetes, with only configuration.

 This will create a Deployment, a Service, a Pod Disruption Budget, optionally an Ingress, optionally a Service Account, optionally a Pod Monitor (for Prometheus).